Making improvements to your rented home

 Your landlord is responsible for most repairs in your home.

-Don't make improvements without permission or you:
+Do not make improvements without you landlord's permission or you:

 could be charged money to change things back